-Service Plan: Means tThe written document that specifies identified and needed services, to include Medicaid and non-Medicaid covered services regardless of funding source, to assist a Celient to remain safely in the community and developedment in accordance with the Department's rules set forth in Department regulations.
+- Service Plan: Means tThe written document that specifies identified and needed services, to include

-Service Planning: TMeans the process of working with the lindividual receiving services and people chosen by the lindividual, to identify goals, needed services, individual choices and preferences, and appropriate service providers based on the Comprehensive Assessment on the individual seeking or receiving services' assessment and knowledge of the individual and of available community resources.
-Support planning informs the lindividual seeking or receiving services of his or her rights and responsibilities.

-Specialized Group Facility: As defined in 12 CCR 2509-9.7.709.1.

-Support: MeanAs any task performed for the client where learning is secondary or incidental to the task itself or an adaptation is provided.

-Support Level: A numeric value determined by the Seupport Need Llevel Aassessment that places clients into groups with other clients who have similar overall support needs.
+Medicaid and non-Medicaid covered services regardless of funding source, to assist a Celient to remain safely in the community and developed ment in accordance with the Department's rules set forth in Department regulations. - Service Planning: TMeans the process of working with the Client Individual receiving services and people chosen by the Iindividual, to identify goals, needed services, individual choices and preferences, and appropriate service providers based on the Comprehensive Assessment on the individual seeking or receiving services' assessment and knowledge of the individual and ofavailable community resources.
+Service Supportplanning informs the Iindividual seeking or receiving services of his or her rights and responsibilities. - Specialized Group Facility: As defined in 12 CCR 2509-89.7.709.1. - Support: MeanAs-any task performed for the Celient where learning is secondary or incidental to the task itself or an adaptation is provided. - Support Level: A numeric value determined by the Ssupport Nneed Llevel Aassessment that places

-Support Need Level Assessment: Tmeans the standardized assessment tool used to identify and measure the practical-support requirements for HCBS-CHRP waiver participants.

-Targeted Case Management (TCM): Means case management services provided to individuals enrolled in the HCBS-CES, HCBS-DD, HCBS-SLS, and HCBS-CHRP waivers in accordance with 10 CCR 2505-10, Section 8.760 et seq.
+Celients into groups with other Celients who have similar overall support needs. - Support Need Level Assessment: Tmeans the standardized assessment tool used to identify and measure the practical-support requirements for HCBS-CHRP waiver participants. - Targeted Case Management (TCM): Means case management services provided to individuals enrolled in the HCBS-CES, HCBS-DD, HCBS-SLS, and HCBS-CHRP waivers in accordance with 10 CCR 2505-10, Section 8.760 et seq.
 Targeted Case Management includes needs assessment, support plan development, referral and related activities and monitoring.
-Has the same meaning as in section 8.761.

-Third Party Resources: SMeans services and supports that a Celient may receive from a variety of programs and funding sources beyond nNatural Ssupports or Medicaid.
-Thisey may include, but is are not limited to community resources, services provided through private insurance, non-profit services and other government programs.

-Unsafe Housing/Displacement: An individual residing in an unsafe living condition due to a natural event (such as fire or flood) or environmental hazard (such as infestation), and is at risk of eviction or homelessness.
+Has the same meaning as in section 8.761. - Third Party Resources: SMeans services and supports that a Celient may receive from a variety of programs and funding sources beyond aNatural Ssupports or Medicaid.
+Thisey may include, but is are not limited to community resources, services provided through private insurance, non-profit services and other government programs. - Unsafe Housing/Displacement: An individual residing in an unsafe living condition due to a natural event (such as fire or flood) or environmental hazard (such as infestation), and is at risk of eviction or homelessness. - II.

-II.
 Vendor: The supplier of a product or services to be purchased for a recipient of services under this waiver.
 Qualifications: In order to be approved as a vendor, the product or service to be delivered must meet all applicable manufacturer specifications, state and local building codes, and Uniform Federal Accessibility Standards.
 In addition, such expenses over \$1,000 should be chosen through a bid process.
-When a bid process is used and the lowest bid is not chosen, proper justification for selection of a vendor with a higher bid must be documented.

-Waiver Service: OMeans optional services defined in the current federally approved waivers and do not include Medicaid State Plan benefits.

-Wraparound Facilitator: AMeans a person who has a Bachelor's degree in a human behavioral science or related field of study and is certified in a wraparound training program.
-Experience working with LTSSeng Term Services and Supports populations in a private or public social services agency may substitute for the Bachelor's degree required education on a year for year basis.
+When a bid process is used and the lowest bid is not chosen, proper justification for selection of a vendor with a higher bid must be documented. - Waiver Service: OMeans optional services defined in the current federally approved waivers and do not include Medicaid State Plan benefits. - Wraparound Facilitator: AMeans-person who has a Bachelor's degree in a human behavioral science or related field of study and is certified in a wraparound training program.
+Experience working with LTSSong Term Services and Supports populations in a private or public social services agency may substitute for the Bachelor's degree required education-on a year for year basis.
 When using a combination of experience and education to qualify, the education must have a strong emphasis in a human behavioral science field.
 The Person must also be certified in a wraparound certification must include training in the following: program that must encompass: